distributed-system-analysis/visualizers/README.md

 # LiveMetricVisualizer
-- A tool available to visualize Prometheus and PCP data live during a Pbench benchmark run
+- A tool available to visualize Prometheus and PCP data

 - Build locally with `podman build -t <name> -f DockerfileLive .`
 - Available at quay.io/distributed-systems-analysis/live-metric-visualizer